nknewlands/DeepLearningShortCourse/Day1/Installations/README.md

 8. Type: `install_keras()` or `install_keras(tensorflow = "gpu")`
 9. Type: `install.package(“imager”)`

-Test the deep learning environment using the MNIST dataset (LeCun et al. 1998).
+Test the deep learning environment using the MNIST dataset [LeCun et al. 1998]
 -------------------------------------------------------------------------------
+* Note: An internet connection is require to download this dataset *

+The MNIST dataset is a set of 28 x 28 pixels images of handwritten digits (0-9) classified into 10 classes.
+This is considered as the * Hello world * of deep learning.and contains 70,000 annotated images.
+A normal accuracy of >98% is expected using the default parameters.

+![Sample image of the MNIST dataset][MNIST]

 Keras + Tensorflow GPU + python
 --------------------------------